pschulk/Microsoft_Studio_Analysis_Phase_1/README.md

 ![blueprint](images/blueprint.png)

 This repository is like a blueprint, providing structure for your first End of Phase Project.
 We suggest you base your Phase 1 project off of this repository so you can focus less on formatting and organization, and more on the _analysis and communication skills_ that will support your progress through the course.
-This template is designed to make your project>
+This template is designed to make your project portfolio-ready in order to impress the future employers who will review it.

 ## Repository Contents